 Here we will cover different types of hot water system and how to recognise them, all things waste water and what to know about bathroom pipe works.
 We also go into detail about how your bathroom plumbing might differ is you are putting a bathroom into a loft conversion.

-For more bathroom ideas, from practical advice to inspiring galleries, head over to our hub page.
+For more bathroom ideas, from practical advice to inspiring looks, head over to our feature.

 How to tell which hot water system does your bathroom has